 In addition to an advisor, MS students need to select at least two faculty members to review the presentation of their final projects (either MS thesis or Plan B project) with the advisor.
 One committee member must be external to the HINF graduate faculty.
 This person may be a member of the HINF graduate faculty as long as he or she also has an appointment in another graduate program and is serving as a representative from that program.
 Students who have declared a formal minor must include a representative from that minor as the external committee member.
-Experts who do not have a graduate faculty appointment in the university may be able to serve as the external committee member if there are no similar experts at the university.
+Experts who do not have a graduate faculty appointment in the university may be able to serve as committee member if there are no similar experts at the university.
 The program, college, and university all have to approve such expert appointments.
 Students interested in this option should discuss the situation with the DGS and email the PLC for more details.
-The other committee member(s) must be members of the HINF graduate faculty.